 See the docs for full walkthroughs.

-sample-app-compose — Compose Multiplatform app with NavHost tabs + Kmposable flows.sample-app-flowscript — Same UI but orchestrated via a NavFlow script.Both samples include READMEs with run/test instructions.
+sample-app-compose — Compose Multiplatform app with a Navigation 3 KMP shell and inner kmposable flow.sample-app-flowscript — Same UI but orchestrated via a NavFlow script.Both samples include READMEs with run/test instructions.

 dev.goquick.kmposable:*